 As an integral aspect of its business, the Company engages in activities that result in certain assets being encumbered.
-The majority of encumbrance arises from its repo and reverse repo transactions.
-Other sources of encumbrance are collateral pledged under CSA agreements.
+The majority of encumbrance arises from its secured financing transactions, including repos/reverse repos and securities lending.
+Other sources of encumbrance are collateral placed at CCPs and clearing banks (including default funds and initial margins) and the minimum reserves placed at Bank of England.

-The Company primarily adopts standard collateral agreements and collateralises based on industry standard contractual agreements (mostly CSA, ISDA, and GMRA).
+The Company primarily adopts standard collateral agreements and collateralises based on industry standard contractual agreements (mostly CSA, ISDA, PSA or GMRA).